 I am not forced to specialize, which means my work covers a wide range of topics, including logic and epistemology, metaphysics, political theory and economics, mathematics, the philosophy of mind, religion, and social commentary and criticism.

 In my own research, I have discovered a remarkably consistent truth: orthodox opinions are almost always wrong.
-The “mainstream consensus” on any given topic – whether about political theory or quantum physics – frequently makes foundational errors.
-Thus, my worldview looks radical when compared to the mainstream.
+The “mainstream consensus” on any given topic – whether about political theory, quantum physics, or the use of infinity in mathematics – frequently makes foundational errors.
+Thus, my worldview looks radical when compared to the mainstream, and it also looks like crankery, since I make outrageous claims like having a resolution to the mind-body problem.

 While working outside of academia gives me a great deal of freedom, it doesn’t come with a salary.
 My work is supported by voluntary contributions from people who see its value.
 If you’d like to support, you can contribute here.